Singtel GOMO vs StarHub giga vs M1 & Other SIM-Only Data Plans in Singapore

 The super popular Circles Life Base Plan is $28 monthly, and gives you 20GB of data, 100 minutes talktime (in- and outgoing calls) and 25 free SMSes.
 It’s more expensive than both GOMO and giga.

 …UNLESS you are porting your line in from another telco to Circles Life.
-You will get a $10 monthly rebate (so total $120 savings for a year), making it $18 monthly.
+You will get a $10 off, making it $18 monthly.
 That’s $2 cheaper than GOMO for 20GB of monthly data.
-There’s a $38 registration fee for the base plan, but you can get it waived if you sign up at their roadshows or use the occasional promo code.
+There’s a $38 registration fee for the base plan, but you can currently get it waived with the promo code SUPER38.

 If you can’t be bothered, paying $2 more for double the talktime and 8X the free SMSes is not too shabby either (with GOMO).